inaimathi/langnostic/drafts/the-prisoners-part-2.md

     adventure))
 ```

-Of course, even 5 scenarios will end up being repetitive since we currently only have a grand total of two.
+An adventure of even 5 scenarios will end up being repetitive since we currently only have a grand total of two.
 But we can do something about that...

 ```
 (defun random-scenario ()